ondrej-kvasnovsky/algorithms/analysis-of-algorithms.md

 # Analysis of Algorithms

+> It is convenient to have a measure of the amount of work involved in a computing process, even though it be a verycrudeone.
+We may count up the number of times that various elementary operations are applied in the whole process and then given them various weights.
+We might, for instance, count the number of additions, subtractions, multiplications, divisions, recording of numbers, and extractions of figures from tables.
+In the case of computing with matrices most of the work consists of multiplications and writting down numbers, andwe shall therefore only attempt to count the number of multiplications and recordings.
+>
+> — Alan Turing

 Consider these questions to be solved:

 * Given N distinct integers, how many zeros is there?